 (C) A thesis or dissertation of which component parts resulted from the research with a copy of the included work presented to the GCHS by the 1st of December.

 (D) Historical preservation of photographs, documents or diaries requires at least delivery of a photo copy of the items in question to the GCHS by the 1st of December.
 Preservation of actual items is preferred.

 (E) Site research requires a completed nomination or submission of material to the GCHS by the 1st of December for inclusion in a nomination of the site to the National Register of Historic Places.

-Papers and/or items submitted resulting from the research becomes a part of the GCHS Collection in the Special Collections and Archives at NAU's Cline Library for use by anyone doing research in those subjects involving the Grand Canyon region.
-Note: The author will receive acknowlegment for any material used in publications.
+Papers and/or items submitted resulting from the research becomes a part of the GCHS Collection in the Special Collections and Archives at NAU's Cline Library for use by anyone researching those subjects involving the Grand Canyon region.
+Note: The author will receive acknowledgment for any material used in publications.

 To apply, submit a one-page letter of application to the address below with a short biography to include: name, address, phone number, undergraduate and/or graduate degree(s), current degree program, department and advisor.
 Also, describe in a short paragraph the project to which the scholarship would be applied and include a proposed budget of how you would use the $1,500.00 award.

 Applications must be received by March 9 at:

 Grand Canyon Historical Society